 VEHICLE RANGE: recommendations

-The vehicle range is approved for a mixed NEDC cycle (New European Driving Cycle).
+The vehicle range is approved for an ECE-15 cycle.

 In real usage, the range of an electric vehicle may vary depending on several factors over which you have partial control, which may make a considerable difference to the vehicle range.
 These factors are: